dartlangfr/game-store-codelab/README.md

       // ...
     }
     ```
-  - `game_store_codelab.html` initialized Dart and Polymer and import `click-counter` element to used it
+  - `game_store_codelab.html` imports `click-counter` element to used it and initializes Dart and Polymer

     ```HTML
     <head>